Welcome to the privacy notice for Hargreaves (UK) Services Limited trading as Maxibrite (Maxibrite).

 How to manage cookies

-If you would like to “opt out” of the cookies set by this website, this can be accomplished on a cookie-by-cookie basis subject to browser settings.
+We use CookiePro by OneTrust to scan our site for cookies and to give you the ability to manage your cookie preferences.
+You can also “opt out” of the cookies set by this website by using your browser settings.
 Each browser is different, so check the ‘Help’ menu of your particular browser (or your mobile phone’s handset manual) to learn how to change your cookie preferences.
 Please note, you may limit site operation or functions if you limit the cookies.
 For more information about cookies, visit: www.allaboutcookies.org or www.aboutcookies.org.

 To make full use of our website, enjoy the personalised features and ensure the website works to its full potential; your computer, tablet or mobile phone will need to accept cookies.